Mazatlán....who knew?

 Equally as busy was Easter week, attracting another million visitors.
 Luckily we had booked our Airbnb, because there was not a extra hotel room to be had.

 Then there was an annoying motorcycle rally weekend.
-Not as big as the one in Sturgis, North Dakota but annoying just the same.
+Not as big as the one in Sturgis, South Dakota but annoying just the same.

 But the real population explosion was the eclipse on April 8, 2024.
 Again, we had no idea that Mazatlán was going to be the first land stop as the eclipse made its way across North America.
 Another million or so visitors?